Podcast – What is life, by the way? – rts.ch

 How does science explain what life is?
 Micro sciences interviews Blaise Mulhauser, biologist and director of the Neuchâtel Botanical Garden to understand how life appeared on Earth and perhaps also on Mars.

-“We estimate that life on Earth appeared 4 billion years ago,” says in Micro sciences Blaise Mulhauser, a biologist passionate about microbialites: pebbles that carry the remains of the first forms of life on Earth.
+“We estimate that life on Earth appeared 4 billion years ago,” says in Micro sciences Blaise Mulhauser, a biologist passionate regarding microbialites: pebbles that carry the remains of the first forms of life on Earth.
 According to him, what particularly interests scientists today is to seek other evidence of life elsewhere, in the universe, on the basis of knowledge acquired on Earth.

 How did life on Earth start?